dm3n/NassauGolf/README.md

 #### Description

-> NassauGolf Store is a sophisticated e-commerce platform designed for golf but great for a eccomerce store template.
-Built using Next.js and Tailwind CSS, it offers a seamless shopping experience.
+> NassauGolf Store is a e-commerce platform designed for golf but can be used as an eccomerce store template.
+Built using Next.js and Tailwind CSS.

 ---